Trump becomes first sitting US president to visit Western Wall

 It later annexed east Jerusalem and claims the entire city as its capital.
 The Palestinians see east Jerusalem as the capital of their future state.

-The traditional US position has been that Jerusalem's status must be negotiated between the two sides.
+The traditional American position has been that Jerusalem's status must be negotiated between the two sides.

-Trump's visit to the wall came as part of his first trip abroad as president.
-The trip includes stops at important sites for Christians, Muslims and Jews.
+Trump visited the wall as part of his first trip abroad as president, which includes stops at important sites for Christians, Muslims and Jews.

-The first leg of his trip was in Saudi Arabia, while later stops will include the Vatican.
+On Saturday and Sunday he was in Saudi Arabia, and later stops will include the Vatican.

 Before visiting the Western Wall, Trump toured the nearby Church of the Holy Sepulchre, built at the site where Christians believe Jesus was crucified, buried and resurrected.

-A group of Christian Mexicans visiting Jerusalem to see the Church of the Holy Sepulchre discussed ways to get out of the Old City with Israeli police, after being told they could not visit.
+A group of six Christian Mexicans hoping to see the church discussed ways to get out of the Old City with Israeli police, after being told they could not visit.

-Mauricio Guerra, one of the group of six, said he was "very disappointed" to not be able to visit the site as he only had one day in the city.
+Group member Mauricio Guerra said he was "very disappointed" not to be able to visit the site as he had only one day in Jerusalem.

-"We as Mexicans have Trump as our neighbour and now he is following us here as well," he laughed to AFP, with Trump having pledged to build a wall between the United States and Mexico during his campaign.
+"We as Mexicans have Trump as our neighbour and now he is following us here as well," he laughed, with Trump having pledged to build a wall between the United States and Mexico during his campaign.

-"He is our cross (to bear)," he said, holding his arms wide.
+"He is our cross (to bear)" he said, holding his arms wide to imitate a crucifixion.

+"You can do what you like with a wall on the border, but don't ask us to pay for it!"
+Guerra added of Trump's many claims that Mexico would foot the bill.